What ADHD Medication Is Right For Me: A Guide to Informed Choices

 Stimulants: A Common Starting Point

-For many people, stimulant medications represent the first category to consider.
-Stimulants work by increasing the availability of neurotransmitters that regulate attention and motivation.
+For many people, stimulant medications are the first category to consider.
+Stimulants work by increasing the brain chemicals that regulate attention and motivation.

 Common examples include: